barkm/torch-fenics/README.md

 # Details

 FEniCS objects are represented in PyTorch using their corresponding vector representation.
-For finite element functions this correspond to their corresponding coefficient representation.
+For finite element functions this corresponds to their coefficient representation.

-The package relies on `dolfin-adjoint` in order for the FEniCS module to be compatible with the automatic differentiation framework in PyTorch
+The package relies on [`dolfin-adjoint`](http://www.dolfin-adjoint.org/en/latest/) in order for the FEniCS module to be compatible with the automatic differentiation framework in PyTorch

 ## Usage